 The example below shows the basic usage.

-The group of managing objects share a managing data structure, which is allocated dynamically by the first object in the group.
+The group of managing objects share a control data structure, which is allocated dynamically by the first object in the group.

-A managing object has a pointer to the managing data structure of its group.
+A managing object has a pointer to the control data structure of its group.

-A reference count (i.e., the size of the group) is a field in the managing data structure.
+A reference count (i.e., the size of the group) is a field in the control data structure.

 When a managing object is copied, the reference count is incremented.